codecentric/gopass-ui/README.md

 ## How can I use it?

-Just [download the latest packaged application](https://github.com/codecentric/gopass-ui/releases/latest) from our releases and install it.
+For most platforms just [download the latest packaged application](https://github.com/codecentric/gopass-ui/releases/latest) from our releases and install it.
 We support binaries for MacOS, Windows and Linux (deb, RPM, Gentoo).
 For more details see [supported platforms and packages](../docs/platforms-and-packages.md).

 Of course, you need to have [Gopass](https://github.com/gopasspw/gopass) up and running already.
 We also recommend you to use a dialog-based PIN-entry-tool for typing in your GPG passphrase like [pinentry-mac for MacOS](https://formulae.brew.sh/formula/pinentry-mac) instead of using the default terminal-based.